cssidy/decoy-mail/README.md

 [![Alt text for your video](http://img.youtube.com/vi/p-Qi0shD78Y/0.jpg)](http://www.youtube.com/watch?v=p-Qi0shD78Y)

+Note: this is old, from when I was calling the project the poor name of "Shell" after the shell game.

 ### Milestones (and to-do list)

 - [x] ~~Flow chart~~
 - [x] ~~Proof of concept~~
+- [ ] Bayesian statistical filtering, be able to accurately determine if an email is spam
+- [ ] Remove spam emails from inbox to toy with them behind the scenes
-- [ ] Obfuscate bot's sent email meta data
+- [ ] Obfuscate bot's sent email meta data/headers
+- [ ] Handle both text and HTML content
-- [ ] Fine tune SMTP email's appearance, make it look legitimate
+- [ ] Fine tune SMTP email's appearance, make it look legitimate and potentially get past spam filters
 - [ ] Compose email that is in response to the previous email (as part of a thread, not a new email)
 - [ ] Loop through mailbox until nothing to respond to or sort, then print report
 - [ ] Create and query database of email spam messages and appropriately gullible responses
 - [ ] Success and failure rate tracking via the database
 - [ ] Multiple personalities and their own set of responses
 - [ ] Learn new conversations and responses
+- [ ] Be able to judge if the email is part of a previous correspondence
 - [ ] Choose the best conversations based on previous conversation situations
 - [ ] Attach images to emails if requested
 - [ ] Have VoIP conversations with spammers with pre-recorded audio clips
-- [ ] Automatically DDoS links found inside email spam messages
+- [ ] Automatically DoS links found inside email spam messages
 - [ ] Create a software tailored for mailservers (Linux, considering it powers most of the Internet?) or email clients (Gmail gadget?
 Thunderbird plugin?
 Outlook Ad-in?)
+- [ ] Create a Javascript extension for Thunderbird?
+Extend the GUI to show spam-hunt count, or spams-in-progress statistics, or simply make it invisible to end users.
 - [ ] Test software
 - [ ] Collect statistics